Let’s ANSWER A COMMON QUESTION asked by MANY YOUNG PEOPLE We MEET IN our WORK. “WHAT CAN I DO WITH MY LIFE?”

 5. Learn about your mind.
 Most people don’t realise that fear controls them.
 They don’t notice when they run to distraction, or rationalise doing things they told themselves they wouldn’t do.
 It’s hard to change mental habits because you don’t always see what’s going on in your head.
 Learn about how your mind works, and you’ll be much better at all of this.
 The best ways: meditation and blogging.
 With meditation and mindfulness you watch your mind jumping around, running from discomfort, rationalising.
 With blogging, you are forced to reflect on what you’ve been doing in life and what you’ve learned from it.
 It’s a great tool for self-growth, and I recommend it to every young person.

-I worked in a call centre at a bank and then a bar man in my late teens, and those were valuable experiences for me.
+We worked in call centres, at a bank and then a bar man in our late teens, and those were valuable experiences for us.

 7. Build something small.
 Most people fritter their time away on things that don’t matter, like TV, video games, social media, reading news.
 A year of that and you have nothing to show for it.
 But if you did a sketch every day, or started writing web app, or created a blog or a video channel that you update regularly, or started building a cup cake business … at the end of a year you’ll have something great.
 And some new skills.
 Something you can point to and say, “I built that.”
 Which most people can’t do.
 Start small, and build it every day if possible.
 It’s like putting your money in investments: it grows in value over time.